 - Symptoms of anxiety or depression

-While daytime exposure to fluorescent light can affect hormone regulation, you may notice that it’s the evening activity, the extracurriculars or parent/teacher conferences, that will disrupt your ability to fall asleep the most.
+While daytime exposure to overhead lights can affect hormone regulation, you may notice that it’s the evening activity, the extracurriculars or parent/teacher conferences, that will disrupt your ability to fall asleep the most.

 The effects of sleep deprivation are cumulative.
 Sleep deprivation can increase your risk of serious health complications including heart disease, high blood pressure, diabetes, and stroke.